theshem/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/availability.md

 While making source maps available to Sentry from your servers is the easiest integration, it is not always advisable:

 -   Sentry may not always be able to reach your servers.
--   If you do not specify versions in your asset URLs, there may be a version mismatch
+-   If you do not specify versions in your asset URLs, there may be a version mismatch.
 -   The additional latency may mean that source mappings are not available for all errors.

 For these reasons, it is recommended to upload source maps to Sentry beforehand (see below).